 Where There’s Smoke…

 Wildfire smoke travels based on weather variables—changes in temperature, wind, water vapor, and precipitation.
 With the “right” combination of factors, smoke can travel hundreds, or even thousands, of miles from the initial fire.
 For instance, smoke from California was reported in both Hawaii and Ohio—a distance of over 4,000 miles.
 Even here, in New York City, I’ve heard anecdotal reports of an unusual haze.

-The good news is that scientists are able to predict where smoke will end up before it arrives.
+The good news is that scientists are able to predict where particulate matter from smoke will end up before it arrives.
 Interestingly, this process doesn’t involve tracking actual smoke.
 Rather, it involves identifying the locations of various fires, and then applying a sophisticated model incorporating weather elements to predict its eventual destination.
 These models use color to show where smoke levels are expected to be particularly high:

 One of the best models, developed by the NOAA, is publicly available, so you can explore how smoke is affecting your area.
 A useful guide to operating the model has been written up here.
 It’s interesting and informative to see the relationship between weather patterns and smoke in real time.

 However, understanding the location of wildfire smoke is not as simple as just looking at the map.
 It’s also necessary to understand that smoke isn’t distributed equally.
 Different particles naturally travel at different atmospheric levels, depending on their weight.
 “Near Surface Smoke” hovers within ~8 meters of the ground, and typically consists of heavier particles.
 “Vertically Integrated Smoke,” made up of lighter particles, can reach up to 25 kilometers into the atmosphere.